n1cfury/takinacissp/README.md

 # Takin' A CISSP: Dumping CISSP related notes here.

+- Disclaimer: There are no spoilers here.
+No questions revealed.
+Any *questions* discussed are from the practice exams.
+This repo is just here to save you a few google searches, and a few hundered dollars from either retakes, or overpriced courses.

 ### This repo is a brain dump of various notes I've taken and information I've reviewed while studying for the CISSP.
 As such it will include content from each of the domains.

 * [Security & Risk Management](https://github.com/n1cfury/takinacissp/blob/master/domain1.md)